HTTPArchive/almanac.httparchive.org/src/content/en/2020/jamstack.md

 ## Environmental impact

-This year we have sought to better understand the impact of Jamstack sites on the environment.
-[The information and communications technology (ICT) industry accounts for 2% of global carbon emissions](https://www.nature.com/articles/d41586-018-06610-y), and data centers specifically account for 0.3% of global carbon emissions.
+This year we have sought to better understand the impact of Jamstack sites on the environment. <a hreflang="en" href="https://www.nature.com/articles/d41586-018-06610-y">The information and communications technology (ICT) industry accounts for 2% of global carbon emissions</a>, and data centers specifically account for 0.3% of global carbon emissions.
 This puts the ICT industry's carbon footprint equivalent to the aviation industry's emissions from fuel.

 Jamstack is often credited for being mindful of performance.
 In the next section, we look into the carbon emissions of Jamstack websites.

 ### Page weight

-Our research looked at the average Jamstack page weight in KB and mapped this to CO2 emissions using logic from the [Carbon API](https://gitlab.com/wholegrain/carbon-api-2-0/-/blob/master/includes/carbonapi.php#L342).
+Our research looked at the average Jamstack page weight in KB and mapped this to CO2 emissions using logic from the <a hreflang="en" href="https://gitlab.com/wholegrain/carbon-api-2-0/-/blob/master/includes/carbonapi.php#L342">Carbon API</a>.
 This generated the following results, split by desktop and mobile:

 {{ figure_markup(
   image="jamstack-carbon-emissions-per-jamstack-page-view.png",